Wildsong/docker-varnish/README.md

 cd /etc/letsencrypt/live/NEWDOMAINNAME
 /etc/letsencrypt/renewal-hooks/deploy/bundle.sh

+This process creates a hitch-bundle.pem file, which is used by Hitch.
+It should run automatically now though.

 #### Run it periodically

 Let's Encrypt certificates are good for 90 days, so run the certbot from crontab, but don't do it more than once a day or you will get banned.
-I could check to see if the certificates changed, but it's easiest just to restart hitch every day, too.
+I doubt restarting hitch is required, it's supposed to see changes but I do it anyway.

 ```bash
 crontab -e